This post contains affiliate links. We only recommend products we love and think that you will, too! Read our full disclaimer here.

-Do you have any tips on how to light a fire?
+I’m really struggling to light my fire?
+Do you have any tips on how to light coal a fire?

 Add more coal (quite a bit) when the first coals are glowing.
 Make sure you have the bottom vent open to allow a lot of air to circulate the fire.
 Once it’s going, you can close the vent.

-It will take a few hours until the fire really gives of a lot of heat.
+It will take a couple of hours before the fire really gives of a lot of heat.

 How often does it require cleaning?